Rosen-Team-B/Rosen_B/documentation/meetings/teamMeetings/2022 10 13 - Team meeting W5.md

 - PostgreSQL
 - Amazon S3
 - TASK: Research into potential databases to use that are efficient for images and is free
+DFD:

+- Google Doc with a draft of the requirements report
+    - The project Manager still has it in progress but work on it will start when the organization is complete
+- Make an active learning algorithm from scratch (separate from VGG16)
+- VGG16 is a pre-trained algorithm that just needs to be implemented
+- DFD will showcase features and milestones for the project
+- Level 0:
+    - Data scientists will interact with management system
+    - upload images to VGG16 for uploaded images to be classified
+    - VGG16 will label and sort images with corresponding labels
+    - System will turn the image into vectors and let VGG16 take over
+    - The user will upload an image and classification name for training learning algorithm
+    - Learning algorithm will predict the classification when trained
+    - If error then user will re-submit the image with correction (correct labelling)
+- Level 1:
+    - The user will upload an image and target classification (will store the image and label)
+    - With stored images and classifications, train learning algorithm models
+    - Pick the best-trained models
+    - Predict the image’s class with algorithm and output to the user
+    - If incorrect labelling occurs, then re-submit the image and label

+Milestones:

+- Gather information (requirements, resources) - to be completed this week
+- Design user interface - two weeks from now
+- Pre-algorithm coding (base functionality complete) - mid/late December
+- VGG16 implementation - late January
+- Re-design UI
+- Active learning algorithm creation and implementation - TBD (late Feb?)
+- Re-design UI (again)
+- Deployment/compilation (handoff) - Beginning of April

+Testing:

+- Unit testing for both frontend and backend
+- GitHub actions for automated testing

+Presentation:

+- Recording and in-person
+- Send audio clip for recording on Friday (post-midterm)
+- Time allocation and content for in-person slides
+    - Further content on tech stack
+    - Speak on the slides you created
+    - Framework for testing is based on frontend